 However, measuring ambient humidity isn’t enough.
 You need to monitor humidity in the plastic itself, as well as the moisture content of the air being blown from your resin dryers.

-Parker’s condition monitoring solution of SensoNODE™ Blue sensors and SCOUT™ Mobile software scans multiple points of interest throughout the injection molding process simultaneously, quickly giving operators a picture of their assets that is accurate and complete.
+Parker’s condition monitoring solution of SensoNODE™ Sensors and Voice of the Machine™ Software platforms scan multiple points of interest throughout the injection molding process simultaneously, quickly giving operators a picture of their assets that is accurate and complete.

-SensoNODE™ Blue sensors monitor your assets for changes in temperature, pressure, and humidity, then wirelessly transmit that data to SCOUT™ Mobile software’s easy-to-use interface on your mobile device, saving time and reducing labor cost.
+SensoNODE Sensors monitor your assets for changes in temperature, pressure, humidity, and vibration then wirelessly transmit that data to Voice of the Machine Software’s easy-to-use and understand interface, saving time and reducing labor cost.

 Related resources on this topic: